The Norwegian tax system is based on everyone paying tax according to their ability to pay so that the tax burden is perceived as fair.

 Personal tax return (Selvangivelse)

 A personal tax return will be sent to your registered address in the spring of the year following the income year.
 The tax return is to be completed and submitted to the tax authorities by April 30 in the year following the income year.
-You will receive an End of the Year Certificate (Årsoppgave) from your employer with some basic information on the salary and allowances you have earned in Norway.
-Please include this information in your tax return.
+You will find your End of the Year Certificate (Årsoppgave) from UiB in the HR-portal .
+It contains basic information on the salary and allowances you have earned in Norway.
+Please check that this information in your tax return.

 Final tax assessment/settlement (Skattemeldingen)